 Tent pegging draws as much on nimbleness of mind as suppleness of limb, and is ideally suited to those whose antiquated notions of gallantry, valour, and martial honour would be thought absurd even by Don Quixote.
 Needless to day, it was inevitable that I should fall under its thrall.

 The following year, I threw caution to the wind, and began representing Canada in global competition.
 With tent pegging dominated by Old World cavalry cultures, I am conscious of being one of its few New World athletes, a novice in an ancient sport.
-Nevertheless, I can imagine no greater athletic privilege than to carry the maple leaf in competition, and I hope that I represent our country with honour.
+Nevertheless, I can imagine no greater athletic privilege than to carry the maple leaf in competition, and I hope that I have represented our country with honour.

 I rode for Canada in at the 2007 International Championships in the Sultanate of Oman, and kept blog of the games.
 With results ranging from last to fourth in the separate disciplines, I was elated to have neither caused anyone's demise, nor met my own.